BestTimesToVisit.com Logo

 Sunrise Over the Citadel

 Witness the first rays of sun paint the ancient stones of Machu Picchu in hues of gold and rose.
-Arrive at the Sun Gate (Inti Punku) before dawn to catch this magical spectacle, offering a profound sense of arrival and wonder before the crowds descend.
+Arrive at the Sun Gate (Inti Punku) for a truly magical, less crowded perspective as the mist slowly recedes, revealing the full grandeur of the Inca citadel.

 Hike to Huayna Picchu's Summit